 FALLEN LADDER

-Then at the end of my block, just before he would have walked out of view, while continuing to walk, he quickly glanced back over his shoulder.
+Then, at the end of my block, just before he would have walked out of view, while continuing to walk, he quickly glanced back over his shoulder in my direction.
 He stopped.
 He turned to look at me.
 I pointed toward the ground and yelled that the ladder had blown down.
-He said nothing but cautiously crossed the avenue walking towards me.
+He said nothing but cautiously crossed the avenue, walking towards me.
 He climbed the stairs to the yard next to my house.
-At that point he could see the ladder on the ground, he picked it up and set it against the eave of the roof.
-He held it in place as I climbed down escaping my imprisonment.
+At that point, he could see the ladder on the ground.
+He picked it up and set it against the eave of the roof.
+He held it in place as I climbed down, escaping my imprisonment.
 Once back on the ground, I thanked him profusely for his help.
 He said nothing but just stood there looking at me with a blank expression.
-I was thinking “What a strange man?”
-When he turned to walk away.
-As he did he spoke one sentence in a foreign language.
+I was thinking, “What a strange man?”
+Then he turned to walk away.
+As he did, he spoke one sentence in a foreign language.
 All I could make out was one word, “Ruuski”.

 Copyright 11/6/2024 by Theodore “Tod” Lundy, Architect